Then in the 60s, the boomers turned this notion on its head, and the mantra flipped to not trusting anyone over 30.

-As I talked about in my post on Wednesday We The People;, this form of cooperation isn’t in and of itself new.
+As I talked about in another post, We The People;, this form of cooperation isn’t in and of itself new.
 We’ve always relied on it to varying degrees, although I think it is safe to say that today, people younger and older than ever before are now a regular part of any form of intergenerational effort.
 We’ve always had child prodigies as well as remarkable achievers late in life, but only in modern times are we actively bringing the very young and the very old into the conversation—in science and technology, business, politics, art.

 Science fairs, internships, and online presentations put the very young in touch with real-world opportunities.
 Now, the reverse of this is coming true for the other end of the age continuum, as Helen Hatton discovered when she teamed up with her son to bring her crafts store online.
 As more and more business and governments are discovering as they gear up to re-envision the aging population as vital, active, productive workers, leaders, and innovators for decades to come.

 The lines we have carefully drawn between age groups are blurring.
 As we can see from this article (here), technology is no longer a symbol of the great divide between the generations, as people over 50 become the fastest growing group of social media users, increasing their presence on Facebook by 84% between 2009 and 2011.
 In fact, women over 65 alone increased their presence on Twitter by a whopping 96% during that time.